Skip to main content

 Escape Character

 Use the backslash character (\) as an escape character when quotes must appear within strings.
-However, you do not need to escape single quotes inside double quotes.
+However, you don’t need to escape single quotes inside double quotes.
 For example:

 'It\'s alive!' # => "It's alive!"